IndexCoop/IIPS/iip-Metaverse_Index.md

 ## Author background and commitment

-DarkForest has been a member of the Index Coop community since the beginning, initially proposing the Metaverse Index within the first week of the Coop launching.
+DarkForestCapital has been a member of the Index Coop community since the beginning, initially proposing the Metaverse Index within the first week of the Coop launching.
 Since then DFC has joined the treasury committee, produced the newsletter and more recently looked to improve Index tokenomics.

 Verto arrived on the scene more recently but got straight to work making improvements, firstly launching the Investment Committee to improve our content and analysis while also reaching out to wallets and exchanges for partnership.
 Verto took the original Metaverse proposal and reworked the weighting calculation to overcome the low liquidity that some of the tokens experience, making the idea into a reality.

 Mason Nystrom is a research analyst at [Messari](https://messari.io/) specialising in NFTs, social tokens and the metaverse.
 Mason will provide fundamental analysis as an overlay to the methodology and criteria specified above.

 ## Copyright